fngroup/fnlib/README.md

 Only one client usage protocol is defined by fnlib, so fnlib doesn't care how your server is implemented.
 In order to give developers the best experience, it is best to follow the fnlib specification at the interface level.

-The specification of fnlib includes API gateway, function context, function parameters, HTTP request, error handling, security, and GraphQL.
+The specification of fnlib includes API gateway, function context, function parameters, HTTP request, error handling, and GraphQL.

 ## What is FaaS?